jmhobbs/detours-clone/README.md

     $ detours-gtk

-This has been tested on a Debian Sid machine, and nowhere else.
+This has been tested on a Debian Sid machine, an Ubuntu machine, and nowhere else.
 Bug and install reports are coveted!

+### Always-On Daemon

+If you want the daemon to run on boot, you can set up the init script, as root, like so (Ubuntu)

+    # update-rc.d detoursd defaults

+## Upgrading

+Same process as install, though I recommend stopping your detoursd before the upgrade, then starting it again after.